captain-woof/react-waterfall-grid/README.md

 https://user-images.githubusercontent.com/72122026/131544680-03955981-227c-4320-9a7f-5297b3d3fa31.mp4

-**[React Waterfall Grid](https://www.npmjs.com/package/react-waterfall-grid)** is a library of fully responsive, animated and customizable waterfall grids (vertical and horizontal). **All it needs is an array of your elements, and it handles the rest out-of-the-box.**
+**[React Waterfall Grid](https://www.npmjs.com/package/react-waterfall-grid)** is a library of fully responsive and customizable waterfall grids (vertical and horizontal). **All it needs is an array of your elements, and it handles the rest out-of-the-box.**

 **At its core, `react-waterfall-grid` uses flexbox to place items correctly.** So, all the possible props that you can pass to the Grid components [(see 'All Grids')](#all-grids-) are the same as what you would pass to flexbox.
 The below [example](#usage-example-) will show you how it's done.